EIE2-IAC-Labs/RiscV-CPU/README.md

 - [ ] Check signals that cut over different sections
 - [ ] Find Bitwidths of each input/output
 - [ ] is reg_file correct name for datastructure
+- [ ] rename inputs and outputs according to actual CPU